JordanMajd/jordanmajd.github.io/README.md

 This project is forked from [Marijn Haverbeke]'s book [Eloquent Javascript] and is licensed under a [Creative Commons attribution-noncommercial license].

+Thanks to [Katerina Limpitsouni](https://twitter.com/ninalimpi) for the 404 art.

 [Marijn Haverbeke]: https://marijnhaverbeke.nl/
 [Eloquent Javascript]: https://eloquentjavascript.net/